 The first line of defense owns and manages the business activities and related risks.
-It consists of frontline and direct support functions and the following entities: Personal & Business Customers; LC&I; Technology & Services; chief financial officer ("CFO") area; Group Human Resources ("Group HR"); Group Legal; Group Sustainability; and Group Communications, Brand & Marketing.
-These entities are responsible for identifying and managing risks across national borders, including designing, implementing and operating effective controls.
+It consists of frontline and support functions (i.e., the following entities: Personal Customers; Business Customers; LC&I; Technology & Services; chief financial officer ("CFO") area; and Group Human Resources ("Group HR")).
+These entities are responsible for identifying and managing risks across national borders.
 The mandate of the business units is governed by risk policies, instructions, risk committees, risk appetite targets and limits.